GeneZC/GeneZC/README.md

 ### Research Interests

-🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) generalization and accelaration of pre-trained language models.
+🔭 My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) generalization and accelaration of pretrained language models.
 Prior to devoting myself to natural language processing, I did a variety of work on game AI.

-### Recent Activities

-* Nov.
-29th, 2021.
-Glad to join the Elite Ph.D.
-Program at BIT.
-* July 30th, 2021.
-One paper got accepted to [NLPCC 2021](http://tcci.ccf.org.cn/conference/2021/).
-* May 5th, 2021.
-One short paper got accepted to Findings of [ACL 2021](https://2021.aclweb.org/).
-* Jan.
-20th, 2021.
-Awarded with XIAOMI scholarship.
-* Sep.
-14th, 2020.
-One long paper got accepted to Findings of [EMNLP 2020](https://2020.emnlp.org/papers).